Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 ### Learning Activities

-- **Slide presentation** (20 mins): The importance of distributing research software, types of software and how to distribute them (can be adapted from Resource 1).
+- **Slide presentation** (20&nbsp;mins): The importance of distributing research software, types of software and how to distribute them (can be adapted from Resource&nbsp;1).
-- **Discussion Activity** (40 mins): The learners are divided into small breakout groups of 3&ndash;4.
-The instructor should assign each group a case in which they give advice about distributing a particular kind of software (adapted from the suggested activity in Resource 2).
+- **Discussion Activity** (40&nbsp;mins): The learners are divided into small breakout groups of 3&ndash;4.
+The instructor should assign each group a case in which they give advice about distributing a particular kind of software (adapted from the suggested activity in Resource&nbsp;2).
 Other case studies can be proposed by the instructor.
-    - Case 1: A senior researcher who leads a group asks for advice on distributing some software that a junior researcher from their group has created.
+    - Case&nbsp;1: A senior researcher who leads a group asks for advice on distributing some software that a junior researcher from their group has created.
 They say: "One of my people has made an amazing application for calculating where you can best put solar panels, and how much energy they will produce.
 We think there are lots of researchers studying the energy transition and working on solutions, and they should all use our program because it's just so great.
 We're submitting a paper on solar panels in the province next week, but how do we make the code available?"
-    - Case 2: A historian who studies historical natural disasters wants to share code associated with a paper.
+    - Case&nbsp;2: A historian who studies historical natural disasters wants to share code associated with a paper.
 They have a background in economics, and have taken a quantitative approach, working with a statistician to modify existing data analysis techniques and got some really good results.
 The author submitted a paper some time ago and have now been asked to share the code by the journal.
 What should they do?
     - The groups should present their approaches in a session in plenum, to see the different approaches taken by other learners.